GitHub Logo HIP-1: Hiero Improvement Proposal Process

 3. Process

-Describes a process surrounding Hiero, or proposes a change to one.
+Describes a process surrounding the Hiero codebase, or proposes a change to one.
 Process HIPs are similar to Standards Track HIPs but apply outside the code itself.
 Meta-HIPs are considered Process HIPs.

 HIP Workflow